muralitheda/apache-spark/spark-entire-core-program-techniques.md

 rdd1.count(): 95904 rdd1.getNumPartitions(): 1
 """
 ```

-### 6. Before we run an action, can we change the number of partitions?
-            yes

-### 7. How many files will be generated?
-            No of files = No of Partitions

 ### 8. Memory Optimization - using Cache()/Persist() once RDD is created
             - cache() & persist(diffierent StorageLevel's) - transformations are used to ask GC, not to purge the data from Executor memory